Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, after a month of use, this route has fallen into a state of desertedness and desolation, and people are not interested in using it.
 Many items are rusty, degraded or not working, causing encroachment on the space of this special route.

 "I really like cycling and often do it.
-I have gone down this route twice but will not go down it again because it is surrounded by garbage, and the stench from the To Lich River is so strong and unpleasant to smell.
+I have gone down this route twice but will not go there again because it is surrounded by garbage, and the stench from the To Lich River is so strong and unpleasant to smell.
 If it is not renovated, it will be very difficult for cycling enthusiasts like me to use it," said Mr. Long (32 years old, Thanh Xuan district).

 Bicycle lanes in Hanoi are deserted after 1 month of operation photo 1